amasson42/syndya/README.md

 # syndya

-MatchMaking microservice that starts multiplayer sessions for a given game
+MatchMaking microservice that allows players to look for a game and make matching party

 ## How to use